Foyoman/wizzy-wig-client/public/files/welcome.md

 # `wizzy wig` - [Create an account](#signupEl) or [Login](#loginEl) (currently not functional)
 Welcome! 	`wizzy wig` is an in browser note-taking app with code block syntax highlighting, a file system, and a tab system.

 ## Edit this file!
 I dare you!
-Click the... wait it doesn't work like that... (dev update inc)
 Open the editor, and just mess around with it.
 Edit a file, switch files, and see if your changes are still there.
 Test the limits.
 Open a million tabs.
 Why not?
-This single page web app uses [static props](/files/welcome.md) `¡middle click to open in a new tab!`  to populate state - when you create an account and start making your own files, your file system will be automatically saved to the server.
+This single page web app uses [static props](/files/welcome.md) to populate state - when you create an account and start making your own files, your file system will be automatically saved to the server.

+> If you delete the login/signup button and can't get it back, just refresh the page :)

 ## Feature Overview
 This app was developed with a focus on a fluid and intuitive experience with file navigation and tab management.
 Major features of `wizzy wig` include: